 And of course, other UX agencies specialize only in digital products.
 They usually hire people born into the digital age – real digital natives who have mastered the art and science of creating great digital experiences.
 They focus on this area only, and they do best in digital design.

 Culture and atmosphere

-Although measuring and categorizing may come quite difficult, team culture makes up one of the most important factors when choosing a UX agency.
+Although measuring and categorising may come quite difficult, team culture makes up one of the most important factors when choosing a UX agency.
 Teams with the right culture and mindset can generate much more value than those with bad habits or who get overwhelmed with internal issues.